 The National Federation of the Blind believes in investing in the future by supporting the college education of deserving legally blind students.
 Our state and national scholarship programs are the most generous in the country.
 We urge you to apply to both.

-Every year, the National Federation of the Blind awards more than $120,000 to blind scholars across the fifty states, the District of Columbia, and Puerto Rico in recognition of their achievements and professional aspirations.
+Every year, the National Federation of the Blind awards more than $240,000 to blind scholars across the fifty states, the District of Columbia, and Puerto Rico in recognition of their achievements and professional aspirations.
 The scholarship program is our commitment to academic excellence and leadership among blind students, and each winner is awarded on the basis of academic excellence, community service, and leadership.
-The application process opens November 1.
+The application process opens December 1.
 Review the scholarship application checklist and the scholarship program FAQs.
 Share this opportunity that invests in the future of blind people.
-Learn about the eligibility and requirements of the 2020 scholarship program.
+Learn about the eligibility and requirements of the 2023 scholarship program.
 All blind high school and college students are encouraged to apply!
-In addition to receiving a check, the recipient receives airfare, hotel room, registration, banquet and other items of interest.
+The deadline to apply is March 31.